-Lady Gaga Is Supporting Communities Affected By The Mass Shootings With A Classroom Funding Project
+Lady Gaga Is Supporting Communities Affected By The Mass Shootings In The Most Meaningful Way

 This singer is spreading hope and unity during a month defined by tragedy.
 On Friday, Lady Gaga announced she's funding classroom projects in Dayton, Ohio; El Paso, Texas; and Gilroy, California, according to CNN.
 The singer emphasized the classroom funds would help the communities rebuild following a week of devastating mass shootings.
 Gaga will work with her Born This Way Foundation and partner with Donors Choose to fund 14 classroom projects in Dayton, 23 in Gilroy, and 125 in El Paso.